123jimin/kle/README.md

 `;call $a $b` executes a command whose name is stored in `$a`.

 This is *not* a pre-defined command but a *statement*.
-If this were a command, then lines like `;call zoom_top 10` would be useless.
-(Again, every zoom values in a command must begin and end with 0!)
+If this were a command, then lines like `;call zoom_top 10` would be useless, because every zoom values in a command must begin and end with 0.

 ### line
 `;line` is identical to `@` or `0000|00|--`.